Orfeur Cavenagh: Personal life

 Cavenagh married Elizabeth Marshall Moriarty on 7 September 1842 at Dinapore, India.
 They had two sons.

-In retirement he lived in Long Ditton, Surrey, and in June 1884 he was made honorary colonel of the 5th Surrey Volunteer Corps.
-He died on 3 July 1891 and was buried in the St Mary's churchyard in Long Ditton.
+In retirement he lived in Long Ditton, Surrey, and in June 1884, he was made honorary colonel of the 5th Surrey Volunteer Corps.
+He died on 3 July 1891, aged 70, and was buried in the St Mary's churchyard in Long Ditton.
 There is also a memorial plaque inside the church.

 Honours

 Cavenagh was appointed Knight Commander of the Most Exalted Order of the Star of India (KCSI) in the 1881 Birthday Honours on 24 May 1881.

 Legacy

 Singapore's Cavenagh Road and Cavenagh Bridge is named in honour of the governor.
 The coat of arms of the Cavenagh family can still be seen atop the signage at both ends of the bridge.